Explore Eugene Bite by Bite

 For our final stops we returned to 5th Street Public Market where we had first assembled.
 Sandi ushered us to Blackboard at Provisions Market Hall.
 This casual, open bistro is near Provisions' demonstration kitchen so I've spent time here before, sipping a glass of wine while my daughter takes a kids' cooking class.

 At Blackboard we were served a platter of French cheeses, gluten-free crackers, fennel seed salami, strawberry pickled rhubarb, local strawberries and white raspberries.
 Wine tastes were poured.
 At this point I was starting to hit my wall of satiation but bravely plunged on.
 The flavors were too good not to!
 I barely finished my wine before we scooted over into the Provisions' spacious marketplace for the grand finale.

 Alesong Brewing & Blending's Raspberry Gose was paired with a house-made vanilla ice cream dusted with ghost chili infused salt and drizzled with Oregon Olive Mill olive oil.
 I don't think I've ever had anything so divine - the combination mimicked a root beer float for adults.
 As we sat spoiled with tastes, I pondered which place I would return to for dinner.
 That is, of course, if I ever have room for food again!

-The Taste Eugene Foodie Tour is offered by America's Hub World Tours on Tuesday, Wednesday, Thursday and Friday from 1:30 to 5 p.m.
+The restaurant tour is offered by America's Hub World Tours on Tuesday, Wednesday, Thursday and Friday from 1:30 to 5 p.m.
 It is $80 per person.
 Stops and tastings are subject to change and substitutions.